mariahcoleno/robotic-arm-simulator/robotic_arm/README.md

 ## Robotic Arm Simulator
 This project simulates a robotic arm that learns to pick and place objects in a 3D environment using reinforcement learning (PPO algorithm with Stable Baselines3).
-A Tkinter GUI allows users to run the simulation, train the model, and evaluate its performance.
-The project demonstrates skills in robotics simulation, reinforcement learning, and GUI development—key areas for advancing AI-driven robotics and human scientific discovery.
+The PyBullet physics simulator provides an optional graphical user interface (GUI) for visualizing the simulation, training the model, and evaluating its performance.
+The project demonstrates skills in robotics simulation, reinforcement learning, and environment design—key areas for advancing AI-driven robotics and human scientific discovery.

 ### Features
 - Reinforcement Learning Training